6 Tips for Tackling Procrastination

 Occasional procrastination happens for a variety of reasons.
 When we feel run-down and exhausted or when one of our children needs some extra TLC, what feels like procrastination is really just prioritization, and it’s a good thing.
 But if your personality lends itself toward procrastination such that it becomes a regular occurrence, it’s probably time to make some very intentional changes.

-Tips for Overcoming Procrastination
+Tips for Tackling Procrastination

-Our minds have a way of making a distasteful or difficult task seem more overwhelming than it really is.
-Here are some ways to overcome the mental struggle.
+One of the biggest reasons for procrastination is actually dread.
+Our minds have a way of making a distasteful or difficult task seem more overwhelming than it really is, and that leaves us reluctant to dive in and tackle the job.

 A realistic mindset also helps when a task seems very distasteful.
 We often increase that distaste by rehashing all of the ways the task is horrible.
 Instead, focus on the idea of a job well done to help you balance the negative with positive.

 Sometimes we all need a little carrot dangled in front of us to spur us on.
 For big tasks, you might need little rewards scattered throughout.
 Smaller tasks can benefit from the delayed gratification of knowing that a treat is waiting at the end.

 Sometimes the struggle is simply not wanting to work alone.
 So, find someone to work with you.
 Not only will a partner cut down the time it takes to complete the task, it will also hold you accountable.
 And the fellowship time is a wonderful side benefit!

 Kids, smart phones, doorbells, and more can cause huge distractions.
 Find a time when your spouse can take the kids or you can trade off play time with another mom, silence the phone, and put a “do not disturb” sign on the door.